isomerpages/seab-corp/_seab-link-issue-3-2025/H2 China Studies in English and China Studies in Chinese: 1st Hybrid eWritten exams for Humanities.md

 variant: markdown
 description: ""
 ---
-<p>2025 marks another milestone for e-Examinations journey, as Hybrid e-Written
+<p>2025 marks another milestone for our e-Examinations journey, as Hybrid e-Written
 examinations are first introduced for Humanities Subjects at GCE A-Level.
 For both A-Level China Studies in English (CSE) and China Studies in Chinese (CSC), candidates will receive physical question papers and submit their